oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 	![Image alt text](images/image28.png)

 10. Assign the new NSG to the Database Management Private Endpoint.
-Select the private endpoint and click on *Network Security Groups: 0*.
+Select the newly created private endpoint and click on *Network Security Groups: 0*.

 	![Image alt text](images/image29.png)